emarsden/dash-mpd-rs/README.md

 - MacOS/Aarch64, without the libav feature (problems building the ac-ffmpeg crate against current ffmpeg)

-- Microsoft Windows 10, without the libav feature
+- Microsoft Windows 10 and Windows 11, without the libav feature

 - Android 12 on Aarch64 via [termux](https://termux.dev/), without the libav feature (you'll need to install the rust, binutils and ffmpeg packages)